equinor/resdata/devel/docs/user/workflows/workflows.rst

 workflow jobs will be invoked on the workstation running ert, and typically go through all the realizations in one loop.

+The executable invoked by the workflow job can be an executable you have written yourself - in any language, or it can be an existing Linux command like e.g. :code:`cp` or :code:`mv`.

 Internal workflow jobs
 ----------------------